mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 It replaces the server's previous description in TopologyDescription.servers with the new one.

+Apply the logic for `checking wire protocol compatibility`_ to each ServerDescription in the topology.
-If any server's wire protocol version range does not overlap with the client's, the client `updates the "compatible" and "compatibilityError" fields`_ as described above for TopologyType Single.
+If any server's wire protocol version range does not overlap with the client's, the client updates the "compatible" and "compatibilityError" fields as described above for TopologyType Single.
 Otherwise "compatible" is set to true.